felipelsguzman/mBot/README.md

 # mBot Send API
 Allows you to work with messenger send API.

-All this methods are asynchronous functions.
+All this functions are asynchronous.

 Check messenger Send API reference [here](https://developers.facebook.com/docs/messenger-platform/send-api-reference) :